reinterpretcat/vrp/rosomaxa/README.md

 # Description

-This crate exposes a generalized hyper heuristics and some helper functionality which can be used to build a solver for optimization problems.
+This crate exposes generalized hyper heuristics and some helper functionality which can be used to build a solver for various optimization problems.

+More details are coming.